layilin/SP23-33852/_texts/full-text.md

 [^f78n3]: Bishop Thomas Percy (1729-1811) was an English cleric, writer, and translator.
 Grainger's friend and frequent correspondent, he was best known for the *Reliques of Ancient English Poetry* (1765), published by James and Richard Dodsley, who also published *The Sugar-Cane*.
 Furthermore, the *Reliques* contains a poem by Grainger entitled "Bryan and Pereene.
 A West-Indian Ballad," a tragic love story whose plot mirrors that of the story of Junio and Theana.

 [^f78n4]: Greek god of marriage.

-[^f78n5]: One of the Leeward Islands; St. Kitts lies just to the west of it.
-Antigua was colonized by the English in 1632 and now forms part of the nation of Antigua and Barbuda.

 ---